const39/GPIO-Modules/README.md

 -   Start and stop Python modules
 -   List currently installed or running modules
+-   Automatically start modules on boot
+-   Create new modules from a template

 TODO :

--   Automatically start modules on boot
--   Create a module template
 -   Remove a module

 ## Using GPIO-Modules